-The cheapest type of house to build in 2022 is a shipping container one.
+The second cheapest type of house to build in 2023 is a shipping container home.
 Living in a shipping container may not sound like the ideal situation on the surface, but shipping container homes have become more popular in recent years.
 When you envision building a shipping container home, the key thing to keep in mind is that you won’t just be living in a dirty, rusty shipping container just sitting on the ground.
 Well, you could, but that’s on you.

 People have figured out creative and, frankly, beautiful ways to use shipping containers to build unique, comfortable, and modern homes.
 And the cost of building a shipping container home is a small fraction of the cost of other home building methods.
 Shipping containers can be stacked and oriented in many different ways to provide you with the perfect home of your dreams.